 Here's what the agreement between you and your subs might include:

 - Scope of work.
-Provide as many details as possible when managing subcontractors.
+Provide as many details as possible on both side’s deliverables.
 Clearly outline what you will handle and what the sub will be responsible for.
 If it's not in the agreement, the subcontractor may require you to submit a change order, which costs more and could slow down the job.
 Have your subs review the agreement in advance, so you can address any questions or concerns before the project begins.

 - Payment terms.
 Outline how much you will pay your subcontractor and when you will release payment.
 Samuel also includes a financial penalty if the project isn't completed on time.
 Be sure to pay on time.
 If you don't, the sub may not want to work with you in the future.

 - Timeline.
-The work agreement should include the deadline for completion.
+The work agreement should include the project schedule and deadline for completion.
 If it’s a large job, include checkpoints to keep the project on track.